 “It was over ten miles,” my mother tells me.
 “And he didn’t talk much.”

 They married soon after.
 He was, as my mother confesses, very handsome.
-They started a family that would be eventually four boys and two girls.
+They started a family that would be four boys and two girls.

-I often walked with my father down to rivers, ponds and creeks near my childhood home.
+I often walked with my father down to rivers, ponds, and creeks near my childhood home.
 He took me with him when a walk was needed.
 Fast and silent.
 At first, I wasn’t so much invited, as sent by my mother.
 It started when my father was recovering from open heart surgery and I was just starting middle school.
 As always, he wanted to walk.
 After the surgery my mother worried, so out I’d go, running to keep up, my job to seek help should his heart give way.
-Later, when he was better, he’d take me to see geese or herons or swans in the nearby parks, often on frosty winter mornings, the geese and swans swimming on a small hole of water their warm bodies kept open.
+Later, when he was better, he’d take me to see geese or herons or swans in the nearby parks, sometimes on frosty winter mornings, the geese and swans swimming on a small hole of water their warm bodies kept open.
 In spring, we would visit heron rookies, loud places, full of white drippings on the trees and here and there the small lifeless bodies of young that had fallen from their nests.
 But it is geese we saw most often.
 Canada geese.

 Geese are known for their strong family bonds and lifelong mating habits.
 They return again and again to nest at their natal homes, generation after generation.
 The in-flight v shaped formation of their flying is easily recognized.
 It’s what we see so often overhead, what I like to point out to my son, follow with my fingers in spring or fall.
 There they are again, chattering from above, a warning or a celebration of sorts, depending on the season or one’s state of mind.